jronallo/iiif-workshop/workshop/image/comparison.md

 # Image Comparison

+In some disciplines image comparison is an important approach for understanding different works.
+IIIF can help enable image comparison in ways other than just side-by-side viewing in viewers like Mirador.

 ## Leaflet

 You can use Leaflet to compare two images:
 - [side-by-side](http://resources.digirati.com/iiif/an-introduction-to-iiif/dee-sbs.html)
 - [magnifying glass](http://resources.digirati.com/iiif/an-introduction-to-iiif/dee-mag.html)

+What do you see that's different.

 ## Compariscope